How Much Caffeine Is In A Monster? (Yes, It Sounds Scary)

 How Much Caffeine In Monster Zero Sugar

-Monster Zero is the no-sugar version of the classic Monster drink.
+Monster Zero Sugar is the no-sugar version of the classic Monster drink.
 But does having no sugar also mean less caffeine?

-Yes, by a little bit.
+Yes, but only by a little bit.

 Up to 400 milligrams of caffeine a day appears to be safe for most healthy adults.

-The amount of caffeine in a Monster Zero is well within the safe amount of caffeine per day.
+The amount of caffeine in a Monster Zero Sugar is well within the safe amount of caffeine per day.
 But there’s another type of Monster Zero: Monster Zero Ultra.
 Does that have a different amount of caffeine?

 How Much Caffeine Is In A Monster Zero Ultra